vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/msvcrt.md

 After nuget installing the SQLite driver, you'll need to copy the `bin\x64\SQLite.Interop.dll` to the parent folder `bin\SQLite.Interop.dll`.

-### Gemfire
+### GemFire

-The .NET Gemfire driver is a wrapper around the C++ driver for Windows, so you'll need ensure you put the appropriate `MSVCR*.dll` files in the ASP.NET application's bin directory.
+The .NET GemFire driver is a wrapper around the C++ driver for Windows, so you'll need ensure you put the appropriate `MSVCR*.dll` files in the ASP.NET application's bin directory.
 [This](http://gemfire82.docs.pivotal.io/docs-gemfire/gemfire_nativeclient/dotnet-caching-api/private-assembly.html) help topic may be relevant?